AyushiButani/Crop-Recommendation-System/README.md

 - Built correlation analysis and feature distributions using **pandas, Seaborn, and Matplotlib**

 **Machine Learning**
-- Trained and compared **4 classifiers**: Naive Bayes, Decision Tree, Random Forest, XGBoost
+- Trained and compared **3 classifiers**: Naive Bayes, Decision Tree, XGBoost
 - Tuned hyperparameters using GridSearchCV and applied cross-validation for reliable evaluation
 - Evaluated models on accuracy, precision, recall, and F1-score
 - **Final model: XGBoost, 99% accuracy**, saved with `joblib` for deployment